sedgecloud/ECSNeTpp/README.md

 #### Operator Productivity Ratio
 The `ecsnetpp.model.operator.productivity.IOperatorProductivityDistribution` interface should be extended to implement different operator productivity ratio distributions.
 See `ecsnetpp.model.operator.productivity.FixedProductivityDistribution` module for an example.

+### CPU Scheduling

+#### Changing the behaviour of the CPU scheduler
+We have implemented a Round Robin Scheduler for selecting the CPU core for processing a streaming event at any task.
+It is possible to implement other scheduling strategies by implementing the `ecsnetpp.cpu.scheduling.ICpuCoreScheduler` interface.
+The scheduler can be set at the host using the `cpuCoreSchedulerType` configuration (See one of the host devices for an example use of `ecsnetpp.cpu.scheduling.RoundRobinCpuCoreScheduler` as the core scheduler).